TWS2401/assassin-manhunt/README.md

 # Assassin Manhunt
-A Minecraft datapack recreating the "[Speedrunner vs Assassin](https://youtu.be/ZfeNh8E3O4c)" videos by [Dream](https://www.youtube.com/@dream).
+A Minecraft datapack that recreates the "[Speedrunner vs Assassin](https://youtu.be/ZfeNh8E3O4c)" videos by [Dream](https://www.youtube.com/@dream).
-Assassins can kill the speedrunners in one hit, but speedrunners can freeze Assassins in place just by looking at them.
+Assassins can kill the speedrunners in one hit, but speedrunners can freeze assassins in place just by looking at them.

 Using the [Tracker Compass](https://github.com/TWS2401/tracker-compass) datapack is not required, but strongly recommended.